stroiman/fspec/Readme.markdown

 The framework is self testing, i.e. the framework is used to test itself.

+## Want to contribute? ##

+Awesome.
+By using FSpec and giving feedback on what could be improved, what works, and what doesn't, you have already contributed greatly.

+Feel like actually adding code?
+Hack away.
+One thing that could be really nice would be IDE integration, NCrunch in particular.

 ## Possible Future Changes ##

 As the FSpec tool is still quite new and haven't really been used in many